Home

 The Welte-Mignon Recording Process

 The Welte Company in Germany kept its recording processes a closely guarded secret, and for many years the accepted explanation of its technique was based on the ideas of Richard Simonton, an American who had visited Edwin Welte and Karl Bockisch in the late 1940s and 1950s.
-In particular, Ben M. Hall, the sleeve note writer for an American series of LP recordings, entitled The Welte Legacy of Piano Treasures, created a detailed description of the recording process, complete with explanatory photographs and drawings.
+In particular, Ben M. Hall, the sleeve note writer for an American series of LP recordings inspired by Simonton, entitled The Welte Legacy of Piano Treasures, created a detailed description of the recording process, complete with explanatory photographs and drawings.

 Ignace Jan Paderewski recording for the Welte-Mignon - 27 February 1906, Leipzig.